Fleet Market

-Work began in 1734 to arch over the River Fleet, as it had become an open sewer; and to remove the considerable expense of clearing the river of rubbish and filth.
+Work began in 1734 to arch over the River Fleet, as it had become an open sewer, and to remove the considerable expense of clearing the river of rubbish and filth.
 The course of the river was covered between Holborn Bridge and Fleet Bridge (now Ludgate Circus).
 The market, consisting of two rows of open one-storey shops linked by a covered walkway, opened on 30 September 1737.
 The market replaced the Old Stocks Market that itself had been cleared for the construction of the Mansion House.

 To the north of the market, vegetables were sold in an open-air market.
 The centre was marked by a clock tower; and the south was adjacent to the Fleet Prison.

-By 1829, the market was dilapidated and considered an obstacle to the increasing volume of traffic; and was cleared for the construction of Farringdon Road.
+By 1829, the market was dilapidated and considered an obstacle to the increasing volume of traffic, leading to its clearance for the construction of Farringdon Road.
 Farringdon Market was constructed to replace it, but, apart from being the main market for seasonal watercress, was never successful.